How to install Home Assistant on a Raspberry Pi

 The Home Assistant interface displaying integrations it has auto-discovered.

-If you have any devices that Home Assistant can automatically discover, they will appear in the next step.
-However, you can add these just as easily in a later step, so I will be skipping them for now.
+If you have any devices that Home Assistant can identify automatically, they will pop up in the subsequent step.
+But don't sweat it; you can add these devices later on as well.
+So, I'll be bypassing this step for now.

-And with that, the setup is complete.
-You now have access to your Home Assistant Dashboard.
+That's it!
+Your Home Assistant setup is done and dusted.
+You now have the keys to your Home Assistant Dashboard.

 Frequently asked questions

-You might be thinking about giving your Raspberry Pi a permanent home now that you have installed and configured Home Assistant.
-It isn't advised to unplug a Raspberry Pi while it is running, as that might reduce the microSD card's lifespan.
-To power off the Home Assistant Operating System, enter the developer tools, select the tab title services, and execute the 'poweroff the host system' service.
+After setting up and configuring Home Assistant, you might be mulling over providing your Raspberry Pi with a permanent abode.
+However, it's worth noting that unplugging a Raspberry Pi while it's operating could potentially curtail the microSD card's lifespan.
+To switch off the Home Assistant Operating System safely, head to the developer tools, tap on the services tab, and execute the 'poweroff the host system' service.

 Leave a comment